 Events of ENQA

-The European Network for Queer Anthropology (European Association of Social Anthropologists) invites submissions for a Workshop.
+The European Network for Queer Anthropology (European Association of Social Anthropologists) 3rd Workshop.

-Read more about the Call for Papers (open PDF)
+You can see the Call for Papers here (open PDF).

 ENQA events at EASA2018, Stockholm